No-Cost Coronary Artery Calcium Score Test

 University Hospitals Harrington Heart & Vascular Institute offers a test called cardiac CT imaging for coronary artery calcium scoring.
 This test has been shown by many studies in medical literature to predict future risk of heart attack.
-While coronary artery scoring is costly at other health systems and generally not covered by insurance and quite costly.
-However, UH Harrington Heart & Vascular Institute offers this test to you at no cost.
+While coronary artery scoring is costly at other health systems and generally not covered by insurance and can be quite costly.
+However, UH Harrington Heart & Vascular Institute is the only program offering this test to you at no cost.

 What is Coronary Artery Calcium Scoring?